anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-1-individual.md

 * Make sure your tests are in the `Tests` subdirectory.
 The autograder only will find tests in that directory.
 * Remember: You should NOT write any production code for this deliverable.

+You likely will want to use additional `assert` methods from `unittest` and you should consult [the Python documentation](https://docs.python.org/3/library/unittest.html) to see all the options.

 ### Specification

 The Basic Command Line App has the following functions with these exact signatures: